DartsOSRS/sandboxie-tutorial/README.md

 # Sandboxie Tutorial
 We'll be using the open-source program [Sandboxie](https://github.com/sandboxie-plus/Sandboxie) in order to run multiple instances of the Jagex Launcher, each with their own settings and accounts saved.
-This allows us to run both Jagex Accounts and non-Jagex Accounts through the Jagex Launcher, and allows us to bypass the 20-account limit.
+This allows us to easily launch characters from different Jagex Accounts, as well as bypass the 16-client limit per computer.

 ### Step 1: Download & Install Sandboxie Classic or Plus
 We'll be using Sandboxie Plus for this tutorial.
 You can download the latest release [here](https://github.com/sandboxie-plus/Sandboxie/releases/latest).